Find Trade Colleges

 There are 493 full-time undergraduates at Career Technical Institute, and 493 students altogether.
 The school has a student-to-faculty ratio of 24 to 1.

-Approximately 87% of the students who attend this school take out loans.
+87% of Career Technical Institute students take out loans to afford college costs.
 The average amount of student loans is $5,245 a year.
-The school reports a student loan default rate of 3.6% which is much lower than the average rate of 10.8%!
+The student loan default rate of 3.6% means most graduates are not struggling to pay off their loans.

 #3